Follow Us On

 Description

 Bahamian Cuisine is to the foods and beverages of The Bahamas.
 It includes seafood such as fish, shellfish, lobster, crab, and conch, as well as tropical fruits, rice, peas, pigeon peas, potatoes, and pork.
 Popular seasonings commonly used in dishes include chilies (hot pepper), lime, tomatoes, onions, garlic, allspice, cinnamon, rum, and coconut.[1]
 Rum-based beverages are popular on the island.[2]
-Since the Bahamas consist of a multitude of islands, notable culinary variations exist.
+Since the Bahamas consist of a multitude of islands, notable culinary variations exist.!

 Bahamian cuisines are somewhat related to the American South.
 A large portion of Bahamian foodstuffs are imported (cf. economy of the Bahamas).International cuisine is offered, especially at hotels.